If you’re looking to set up a website in Kenya, this guide is for you.

 - Duration of the project – This hugely depends on the type of website.

 - Type of client – When we spoke with several developers, most of them told us that they charge customers differently based on their classification.
-An individual customer’s cost is not the same as a business or a corporate, for example.
+For example, an individual customer’s cost is not the same as a business or a corporate.

 To give a specific amount would not be correct, and I may get in trouble if I do so.
 But, to summarize, the cost of web design in Kenya ranges from KES 20 000 to over 1 million Kenyan Shillings.